Never miss an update!

 Join our campaign to raise awareness of racism, how it works, the damage it causes and how we can recognize and reject it.

-Check back for 2024 social assets to share online!
+See below for 2024 social assets to share online!
 We have also launched a social media campaign to accompany this campaign using #RiseAgainstRacism.
+Use this tagline to complete one of these sentences “I/We Rise Against Racism For/Because…” and share why this is important to you!

 #MarchOutRacism Kit d’activités